saucerswaplabs/hedera-improvement-proposal/HIP/hip-0000-hvs.md

 Voting is just as central to governance of a decentralized application (dApp).
 An ideal vote distributes power among token holders to make decisions, resolve conflicts, and evolve the protocol.
 But this ideal requires a ledger that can support fast, fair, and secure on-chain voting, at a scale of millions of token holders.
-An ideal ledger would also allow a dApp use a vote's outcome as an input to its native programmability and embedded economics.
+An ideal ledger would also allow a dApp to use a vote's outcome as an input to its native programmability and embedded economics.
 We propose to make Hedera such a ledger.

 There are five main aspects of our proposal.
   1. The protocol adds a Hedera Voting Service (HVS) that creates and manages entities of type `Vote`.